 Don’t neglect planning for setup and cleanup

 Whether you decide to host your party in your office or at a local venue, be sure to schedule time for load-in, setup, and cleanup.
-Consider hiring extra help, such as assistants from Managed by Q, to help move furniture, neaten, and clean before and after the party so you can also relax and enjoy the event you have planned.
-If you are hosting the party in your office you consider scheduling a deep clean to ensure your office space doesn’t suffer from any post-party regrets.
+Consider hiring extra help, such as Managed by Q's vetted service providers, to help move furniture, neaten, and clean before and after the party so you can also relax and enjoy the event you have planned.
+If you are hosting the party in your office, consider scheduling a deep clean to ensure your office space doesn’t suffer from any post-party regrets.

 It’s party time!

-It’s worth repeating: the earlier you start planning your company’s holiday party, the better.
+It’s worth repeating: the earlier you start planning your office holiday party, the better.
 Save yourself time, stress, and money by locking in the details early so everyone can relax and enjoy the great party you have planned later.
-I highly recommend using a tool like Trello to help keep track and collaborate on all the moving parts of your event.
+I highly recommend using a tool like Trello or Managed by Q's Task Management to help keep track and collaborate on all the moving parts of your event.
 Think of it as a live to-do list that is accessible to everyone.

 3 to 4 months in advance: